tornikeo/tornikeo.github.io/_projects/3_project.md

 ---
 layout: page
-title: project 3
+title: Stress estimation with pupil diameter
-description: a project that redirects to another website
+description: Human pupils are most sensitive to light.
+In a controlled-lighting environment, we can use the pupil diameter information to predict user stress level.
-img: assets/img/7.jpg
+img: assets/img/vr-headset.jpg
 redirect: https://unsplash.com
 importance: 3
 category: work